paulchrisluke/python-analyzer/README.md

 ---

-**Note**: This system processes real business data through a secure ETL pipeline with proper data handling and privacy controls.
+**Note**: This system demonstrates ETL pipeline functionality using anonymized/synthetic data.
+Real business data is processed only in a separate, secured production pipeline with proper data handling and privacy controls.